No Excuse: A Workout Timer

-An iPhone app that will facilitate workouts by giving the end users the ability to create and edit their own workouts and set the time and order.
+An iPhone app that facilitates workouts, by giving the end users the ability to create and edit their own by setting the time and workout order.

 To better understand the user requirements I talked to both casual and regular gym goers (our target audience), by interviewing them regarding their workout habits, and how they achieve their goals.

 Further, I analysed how similar systems are approaching the subject.

 Finally, I presented the findings and set up a workshop to gather the business requirements.

 Concepts & Wireframes

 Having taken the target audience's input into account I started conceptualising the way the app could work.
 I used an established gym workout metaphor; the workout cards.